-Learners, this post will help you master verb phrases in English, and it will also make you familiar with different structures verb phrases come in.
+Learners, this post will help you master verb phrases in English, and it will also make you familiar with different structures in verb phrases come.
 What is a verb phrase in English?
-What are the different types of a verb phrase in English?
+What are the different types of verb phrases in English?
 How to form it?
 We will get the answers to all these questions and even more.

 I find verb phrases one of the easiest phrases in English, if not the easiest, and I am sure by the end of the post, you will have the same feelings too.
 So let’s get into it.